 - There is a strong commitment to the acquisition of English and the College employs many extra staff to support intensive and personalised reading programs like MiniLit and MacqLit

-- The College has excellent Information technology and computer facilities including a 1:1 laptop program in the Middle School and laptops and iPads provided in the primary classrooms as needed
+- The College has excellent Information technology and computer facilities including a 1:1 laptop program in the Secondary School and laptops and iPads are provided in the Primary classrooms as needed

 - Many sports are introduced through the Sporting Schools program and the College provides opportunities to participate in inter-school sporting competitions such as SAPSASA and other competitions